Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Convergence Analysis

-\textbf{Diminishing step size.} We also characterized convergence for the case where a diminishing step size is used. \texttt{DSpodFL} achieves zero optimality gap in this case with a sub-linear convergence rate, i.e., $\mathcal{O}{(\ln{k} / \sqrt{k})}$, matching the rate achieved by existing DGD-based methods.
-See Appendix~\ref{appendix:diminishing} for the detailed result.
+\textbf{Diminishing learning rate.} When diminishing step size $\alpha^{(k)}$ is used, \texttt{DSpodFL} achieves zero optimality gap with a sub-linear convergence rate $\mathcal{O}(\ln{K} / \sqrt{K})$, matching the rate achieved by existing DGD-based methods \citep{nedic2014distributed}.
+See Appendix \ref{appendix:diminishing} for proofs and discussion.